Nasdanika/server-side-java-development-for-innovators/chapter-4-ui/README.md

 - Mix and match - again the chart example and some example with JET.
 - Other things - mustach for Java, FreeMarker.

+Add registration - show that spending time on sketches wireframes and mockups is not worth it because the domain model and routes are already in place.
+Maybe mockups, but in Guest routes.